awsdocs/amazon-connect-admin-guide/doc_source/configure-saml.md

 1. Configure SAML Assertions for the Authentication Response\.
 For more information, [Configuring SAML Assertions for the Authentication Response](http://docs.aws.amazon.com/IAM/latest/UserGuide//id_roles_providers_create_saml_assertions.html)\.

 1. Configure the relay state of your identity provider to point to your Amazon Connect instance\.
-For the private preview release, the URL to use for the relay state is comprised as follows:
+The URL to use for the relay state is comprised as follows:

    `https://region-id.console.aws.amazon.com/connect/federate/instance-id`